II Corinthians 8:1-6

 » View this passage in NIV (Bible Gateway)

 Up to this point Paul has been dealing graciously with his enemies, but now he lays everything on the table and says what he really thinks of them.
 “For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ” (v.
 13).
 Who are these false apostles?
-We cannot be absolutely sure but several factors suggest that they were Palestinian Jews and members of the Jerusalem church.
-One of the things that points to this is that they carried letters of commendation from the church, possibly under the auspices of the Jerusalem Council (II Corinthians 3:1).
-That they were self-appointed teachers to enforce Mosaic ordinances is certain (Acts 15:24).
+We cannot be sure, but several factors suggest that they were Palestinian Jews and members of the Jerusalem church.
+One of the things that points to this is that they carried letters of commendation from the church, possibly under the auspices of the Jerusalem Council (II Cor.
+3:1).

-It is interesting to note that Paul did not contest their appeal to be under the authority of the “super-apostles” (Jerusalem council).
+Paul did not contest their appeal to be under the authority of the “super apostles” (Jerusalem council).
 But he did refute the value of such an appeal and stated that this was a matter of human association rather than proof of divine accreditation.
-It is really no surprise that these false teachers have been able to deceive the Corinthian believers,"for Satan himself is transformed into an angel of light” (v.
+These false teachers were able to deceive the Corinthian believers, “for Satan himself is transformed into an angel of light” (v.
 14).
-Like whitewashed tombs, they may have looked righteous but inside there was only death and decay (Matthew 23:27-28).
-Don’t be fooled by eternal appearances.
-One day their true character will be revealed and their judgment will be according to their works (v.
+One day their true character will be revealed, and their judgment will be according to their works (v.
 15).

 Application